milomedia/tilix/services/index.md

   link: "/services/research"
 - template: content-block
   headline: Data Science
+  text: |-
-  text: "Tilix extract raw data and transform it into meaningful input before executing
-    scientific algorithms and preparing visualisations. \n\nWe do this for clients in a variety of energy and cleantech markets.
-For example, in energy management Tilix data science guides our clients to reduce energy costs and carbon."
+    Tilix extract raw data and transform it into meaningful input before executing scientific algorithms and preparing visualisations. \n\nWe do this for clients in a variety of energy and cleantech markets.
+For example, in energy management Tilix data science guides our clients to reduce energy costs and carbon.
+  link: /services/data
 - template: content-block
   headline: Brokering Partnerships
   text: |-